ercasta/allsoulsrun/docs/internal design.md

 - Use plain logging for debugging.
 To store logs, use any suitable format (es.
 JSON Objects in Base64, one per line)
 - Individual summary reports can be exposed at different urls

+## Technical notes: Observer pattern

+Event Timeline is based on the Observer pattern.
+All changes to these structure is notified to listener: this allows creating new events that trigger in specific conditions

 ## References

 [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system)